home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 ## AppArmor

-In the event an API call returns something you, as a developer were not expecting, access to too many resouces could be a liability for your users.
-As an add-on developer it is your responsibility to ensure your Add-on will not ruin your user's machine, or perform actions that you would never expect.
+In the event, an API call returns something you, as a developer were not expecting, access to too many resources could be a liability for your users.
+As an add-on developer, it is your responsibility to ensure your add-on will not ruin your user's machine, or perform actions that you would never expect.
 That's where AppArmor comes in.

-While your tallents in input validation, handling sensitive data and other defensive programming tactics are not being judged here, AppArmor is your Add-on's second line of defense against malicious API calls, malformed settings or other forms of system hijacking.
+While your talents in input validation, handling sensitive data and other defensive programming tactics are not being judged here, AppArmor is your add-on's second line of defense against malicious API calls, malformed settings or other forms of system hijacking.

 By default, AppArmor gives you a certain level of security by restricting some general actions that are deemed inappropriate for a Docker container.
 You can read more about Docker's AppArmor implementation on the [Docker Security page](https://docs.docker.com/engine/security/apparmor/).